Clinical Components of the Dental Record

 Additional focus has been given to prescriptions involving opioids for pain management.
 Informed consent involves alerting the patient to the benefits, side effects, possible dependency, and overall risk in taking these medications.
 An office may choose to have the patient sign an additional document verifying they have been apprised of their script options.1

 When the patient is seated for treatment, vital signs may be obtained and added to the history.
-When taking the patient’s blood pressure and pulse rate with an automated unit and also taking their temperature, these can be added to the document.
-This provides an opportunity to discuss the patient’s health in a more private environment.
+Obtaining the patient’s respiration rate has become more common since the Covid-19 pandemic.
+This rate must be obtained if the patient will receive a conscious sedation technique such as N2O/O2 sedation.
+Taking the patient’s blood pressure and pulse rate with an automated unit along with their temperature are added to the patient record.
+This provides an opportunity to discuss the patient’s overall health before dental treatment begins.
 The dentist is ultimately responsible for ensuring an updated history.
 According to an article published in the July, 2015 CDA Journal, “an unclear or out-of-date health history is the No. 2 record-keeping error in dental malpractice proceedings based upon a survey by the ADA of 14 professional liability carriers.”8

 The medical history is completed by the patient.
 If the patient is a minor, the form should be completed by the parent or legal guardian.
 In either case, the form can be on paper, or can be completed in electronic format.
 If on paper, the form(s) can be mailed prior to the appointment.
-By mailing or electronically mailing the forms, the patient has the opportunity to complete them in pen at home as they have time and have access to physician names, phone numbers, and easy access to medicine labels.
+By mailing or electronically mailing the forms, the patient can complete them in pen at home as they have time and have access to physician names, phone numbers, and easy access to medicine labels.
 When confirming appointments, it is best to repeat the need to bring these completed forms.
+Some offices will start the process with the patient on paper and then scan the document into the record to eliminate the need for storing paper documents.

-Some offices are posting these forms to their office website, the patient can enter the information electronically and save to a special folder so it can be sent securely to their own record.
+Some offices are posting these physical forms to their office website, the patient can enter the information electronically to an encrypted site and then save it to a special folder so it can be sent securely to their own record.
 In this case, a review of the form in person is necessary to be sure all was properly understood and transferred correctly.

 If forms are to be completed at the time of treatment, the patient should be asked to arrive early to allot enough time to complete them.
 Offering a clipboard and pen give them something to write on and offers privacy to the reverse side of the forms.
 In all cases, the patient must be assured that these forms are confidential and their privacy will be maintained.